grafnu/daq-1/docs/test_lab.md

 host.
 3x eXtra is recommened for a full test lab setup because it allows for running [core FAUCET switch tests](https://faucet.readthedocs.io/en/latest/testing.html#hardware-switch-testing-with-docker).
 At least 1 eXtra is useful for diagnosing any switch configuration problems.
+4. _Faux_ device, which can be used to run a _faux_ device under test either stand-alone or alongside other physical devices.
+To create _faux_ devices, use `cmd/faux [interface name]`, ie `cmd/faux eth1`.

 ## Configuration